yc930401/Actor-Critic-pytorch/README.md

 ## Methodology

-1. Get data from gym, and preprocess the state using raw images
+1. Define a Actor network and a Critic Network
-2. Define a DQN network, experience-replay memory, and a function to choose action based on exploration threshold
+2. Get data (state, next_state, reward, done signals) from gym
-3. Play Cartpole game, save the experiences and train the network with data from memory
+3. Play Cartpole game and calculate rewards for each step at the end of one game, train the two networks
 4. Save the model